unixxio/install-mattermost/README.md

 # Install Mattermost

-This script will help you install Mattermost.
+This script will help you install Mattermost, an open source, self-hosted Slack-alternative.
 Please change variables at the top of the script before executing.

 ### Important